AWINAS-KANNAN-2719/UrlShortnerAppUI/README.md

     * Click on Show all urls

     Result :
-    All url details with accecc count will be displayed
+    All url details with access count will be displayed

 3) Short Url Redirection